 Midland Regional Campus History

 These third-and fourth-year medical students assigned to the Midland Regional Campus spend time at any of our MidMichigan Health Medical Centers, affiliated clinics and private practice offices in Midland, Alma, Clare, Gladwin, Harrison, Houghton Lake, Mt.
-Pleasant, West Branch, as well as other health systems in Saint Ignace, Pigeon, Harbor Beach and Sandusky.
-In addition to the college’s traditional curriculum, our campus offers the LRM certificate program with home sites in Alma, Clare and Pigeon.
+Pleasant, West Branch, as well as other health systems in Saint Ignace, Pigeon, Harbor Beach, Cass City and Sandusky.
+In addition to the college’s traditional curriculum, our campus offers the LRM certificate program with home sites in Alma, Clare, West Branch and Pigeon.